Even for high demand, we confirm once again that all orders will be served. There will be no shortage. We are delivering, and we continue to do so.

 Further Information and the complete User Manual can be found in our wiki

 Real pictures, not computer generated.
 Pictures show an unpopulated pre-production board.
 Actual appearance will vary - see text.
 Final appearance will be shown in real pictures in august 2017.
 SID chips not included.
-Commodore is a registered trademark, used under license.
+The Commodore brand name and trademarks are used under a license of Commodore Corporation B.V.